brunogonzales/fcl-nuxt-starter/README.md

 # How to use the Flow Client Library (FCL) with Nuxt

-Everything you need to build a SvelteKit project with the Flow Client Library (FCL).
+Everything you need to build a Nuxt project with the Flow Client Library (FCL).

 For a NextJS starter template, please see this repo: https://github.com/muttoni/fcl-nextjs-quickstart